-What Does a PCARET Member Do?
+What does a PCARET member do?

-Is it Important to Communicate with Elected Officials?
+Is it important to communicate with legislators?

 Almost every day, members of a local, state, or federal legislative body make decisions that affect your life and the lives of generations to come.
 Legislators help mold the shape of tomorrow’s education system.
 They tackle issues ranging from technology and trade to business and agriculture.
-They are as concerned about highways and infrastructures as they are about healthcare.
+They are as concerned about highways and infrastructures as they are about health care.

 Indiana legislators have your future in mind.
 Even when they debate the problems and issues of the day, they are aware of the impact their decisions will make.
 But government doesn’t work without citizen input.
 Thousands of people in Indiana government work on many levels to address your problems and concerns.
 They want to know what you think.